Legal

 5. Security measures

 The Processor shall implement and maintain appropriate technical and organizational measures to protect Personal Data against unauthorized or unlawful processing and against accidental loss, destruction, or damage.
-These measures include but are not limited to: encryption of data at rest (AES-256) and in transit (TLS 1.2+), role-based access controls with multi-factor authentication, regular security assessments and penetration testing, continuous monitoring and intrusion detection systems, documented incident response procedures, employee security awareness training, physical access controls at all facilities, and regular backup and disaster recovery testing.
+These measures include encryption of sensitive candidate fields at rest, TLS 1.2+ in transit, role-based access controls, strong password hashing, least-privilege administration, audit logging, secure backup procedures, vendor due diligence, documented incident response procedures, employee confidentiality obligations, security awareness practices, and periodic control reviews.
+Additional controls, such as multi-factor authentication, are applied where available and appropriate for the relevant system.

 6. Data breach notification